iloveponies/120-hour-epic-sax-marathon/I-am-a-horse-in-the-land-of-booleans.markdown

 In functional programming, and specifically in Clojure, everything is an expression.
 This is a way of saying that everything has a usable value.
-Concretely, `if` has a return value; the value is the value of the evaluated body (either the *then* or the *else* body).
+Concretely, the return value of an `if` expression is the value of the evaluated body (either the *then* or the *else* body).

 As an example, let's define the function `(sign x)`, which returns the string